-This course is a continuation of ART 106 with emphasis on further development of concepts and refinement of skills.
+This course is a continuation of ART 106 with emphasis on further development of elements and principles of design concepts and skills.
 In addition to strengthening their own visual communication skills, students also learn to evaluate work of other artists and designers in terms of design cohesiveness.

 (A requirement that must be completed before taking this course.)

 Upon successful completion of the course, the student should be able to:

 - Explain how works of art encourage positive behavior.

 - Illustrate the ways in which the visual arts can function within society.

 - Differentiate the relationship between two-dimensional design and three-dimensional design.

 - Evaluate the elements and principles of design used to create effective three-dimensional design.

 - Apply color theory to convey distinctly different moods to compositions.

 - Create a three-dimensional composition from a two-dimensional work by another artist.